unfoldingWord/uw-content-validation/src/core/README.md

 This non-component function can have playgrounds to test them out.

-`doBasicTextChecks()` does basic checks of a text field.
+`checkTextField()` does basic checks of a text field.

-`doBasicLinkChecks()` checks text fields that might either be a link or contain one or more links.
+`checkFieldLinks()` checks text fields that might either be a link or contain one or more links.

 `checkTN_TSVDataRow()` checks a line of tab-separated fields.